katalys/woo-1o/trunk/readme.txt

 Do you want more customers for your eCommerce brand?
 [Katalys](https://katalys.com/) is the performance-based advertising network for transformational health products and brands — and our plugin opens the door to high-converting in-market traffic from the Advertiser Network.
 Our plugin enables technical integration in one, no-hassle step.
 It listens for order-related hooks within your WordPress / WooCommerce installation and reports to the Katalys Attribution Engine when the order is complete.
 Our back-end system does the rest, analyzing and reporting on how much growth Katalys is driving for you, month after month.

+## Rollback Version

+You can reinstall the last version without error.
+Remove the actual module, after that, access the plugin link https://wordpress.org/plugins/katalys-shop/advanced/.
+You will find the version in Advanced Options.

+If happen error with your version, after rollback, You can send an email to us about the problem.
+In the email, please, give us the information below:

+* Wordpress version
+* Plugin Version
+* PHP version
+* Description the error
+* step-by-step instructions to get error
+* Screenshot and video if possible

+Send us the email with the details above to *support@katalys.com*.

 ## Get started with Katalys Shops
 Ready to drive more sales?
 It’s easy to get started: